 After 2 seconds relay K1 closes.
 When this happens the circuit between phase (L1) and neutral (N) closes.
 The current increases so that main fuse F11 blows.
 The machine stops and the door remains locked until the bimetallic strip in the delay unit has cooled.

-Inlet valves for FL 125
+Inlet valves

 Construction